West Wycombe railway station: History

 Passenger services were withdrawn from West Wycombe on 3 November 1958.
 The line remains active, and plans for reopening the station have been discussed.
-A reopened station would in theory serve the extensive western suburbs of High Wycombe.
+A reopened station would be within walking distance of a popular National Trust village, with Manor and famous Caves, and also relieve traffic in the centre of High Wycombe town by serving its extensive western suburbs.

 This station has now been demolished and now has a coach car park and flats built on some of the land.